turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 The main **benefits** of writing tests are:

 * *Computers can test things faster and more accurately than humans:* testing things manually in the browser is tedious, error prone and slow
-* *Forces you to slow down and pseudocode:* which helps you think more thoroughly about potential pitfalls *before* you write your code; it's much easier to course-correct yourself before you right any code than to refactor broken code after it's been written
+* *Forces you to slow down and pseudocode:* which helps you think more thoroughly about potential pitfalls *before* you write your code; it's much easier to course-correct yourself before you write any code than to refactor broken code after it's been written
 * *Provides a blueprint for new developers to see how the codebase should work:* if your tests are thorough and well-written, a new developer should be able to hop directly into the test folder and get a solid understanding of how each piece of the codebase works
 * *Provides future integrity for your code as you iterate on your application:* applications are never done and can always be improved, added to, pivoted, etc. Tests ensure that as we make these changes, we won't accidentally introduce new bugs
-* *Forces you to write more module, SRP-style code:* often times you'll only recognize opportunities to refactor as you go to write tests for you code and find that it's not testable
+* *Forces you to write more module, SRP-style code:* often times you'll only recognize opportunities to refactor as you go to write tests for your code and find that it's not testable

 Some very minimal **downsides** of TDD are: